dougsweetser/Q/docs/Math/complex_quaternions.md

 Try to make the trivial group cover more ground by using the set of positive real numbers that do not have zero, **R**+ \\{0}.
-A continuous group is formed by multiplying the trivial group with *e*=1 times every element in the infinite set **R**+ \\{0}.
+A continuous group is formed by multiplying the trivial group represented by *e*=1 times every element in the infinite set **R**+ \\{0}.
 Each element in this continuous group will have a multiplicative inverse.
 This part of the story is exclusively about multiplication.